10 Awesome Baking Stone Substitutes

 1. Cast Iron Baking Skillet

-Here are the guides to bake your pizza or bread with this cast iron skillet.
+Here are some tips for baking your pizza or bread with this cast iron skillet.

 - Place the skillet into the oven.